 What Data Does Snapchat Collect?

-When we read Snapchat’s privacy policy, we found out it collects your data from three major sources.1 That includes information they gather while you use the app, data they receive from third-parties, and other data they collect with your permission.
+Snapchat’s privacy policy states that they collect data from three primary sources.1 They gather information during app usage, receive data from third-party partners, and collect additional data with user consent.
 This is the typical way big tech companies gather data on you.
 Here’s an overview of the data Snapchat collects:

 - Camera information: Snapchat can collect camera information from Apple’s TrueDepth camera.
 While the company says this data is used to “improve the quality of lenses,” it may not be something you’re comfortable with.

 - Personal information: Snapchat collects information that you provide upon signing up.
 That can include your name, username, password, email address, phone number, date of birth, and any images you set as your avatar.
-For in-app purchases, Snapchat may also collect your payment information.
+For in-app purchases and Snapchat+ subscriptions, the platform also stores payment details and transaction history.

 - Messaging and Snap data: When it comes to your messages and Snaps, those are also recorded by the system and by anyone who decides to copy or save them.